 Digital radiography and ultrasound provide hands-on learning for Equine Studies Students

 HACKETTSTOWN, N.J., April 2, 2019—The Equine Studies Department at Centenary University has introduced two new tools to enhance hands-on learning opportunities for students: the latest digital radiography and ultrasound technology.
+Look here for horse ultrasound machines.
 These advances promise to deepen students’ understanding of the diagnosis and treatment of injuries to horses, according to Jesslyn Bryk-Lucy, D.V.M., the University’s resident veterinarian and assistant professor of Equine Studies.

 While the new technologies can pinpoint many maladies, they are used primarily to view tendon and ligament injuries.
 Centenary students work side-by-side with Dr. Bryk-Lucy to examine and treat horses at the University’s Equestrian Center in Long Valley, N.J.
 In addition, Dr. Bryk-Lucy uses images in class to illustrate a range of equine conditions, from back and dental pain, to issues with cartilage, bones, and tendons.
 “These are important tools to teach students about equine anatomy,” Dr. Bryk-Lucy said, adding that the upgrades replace out of date units.
 “It’s technology that our graduates will encounter out in the field, for sure.”